 Self-propelled motion of synthetic materials can be useful in applications such as bottom-up assembly of structures, pattern formation and drug delivery at specific locations.

-The video above shows the photoactivity of a large titania particle in 1M methanol.
+The video below shows the photoactivity of a large titania particle in 1M methanol.
 The surrounding tracer particles are silica.